finnschule/finnschule.github.io/content/papers/jmp/index.md

 ---
-title: "The Phillips Curve and Beveridge Curve in a Multi-Sector Economy"
+title: "The Phillips and Beveridge Curves in a Multi-Sector Economy"
 date: 2025-09-30
 lastmod: 2025-09-30
 tags: ["Production Network","Monetary Policy","Labor Market Frictions"]